-- 1. A lab exam will be given at the conclusion of the instructional unit, coinciding with each written MAJOR EXAM. - 2.
-Major exams 2-5 will include a lab exam.
+- 1. A lab exam will be given after the instructional unit, coinciding with each written MAJOR EXAM. - 2.
+Major exams #2 through #5 will include a lab exam.
 The written exam will count as 60% and the lab exam will count as 40%. - 3.
 Each student will sign-up for a time to take the lab exam. - 4.
 The lab exam will be conducted using a radiographic phantom and energized x-ray unit. - 5.
 The lab exam will consist of projections chosen by the instructor. - 6.
 The lab exam must be completed within the allotted time. - 7.
 The student is responsible for all aspects of the lab exam, including setting the given exposure factors. - 8.
 The student will NOT be allowed to use any form of assistance, including, but not limited to, notes and/or textbook. - 9.
+Each radiographic test image must contain an R or L marker.
+Any radiographic test image that does not contain a R or L marker will be given a zero (0). - 10.
 Each radiographic image must be deemed diagnostic by the instructor for grading.
-Any RADIOGRAPHIC IMAGE THAT WOULD REQUIRE REPEATING FOR DIAGNOSTIC PURPOSES WILL BE GIVEN A ZERO (0). - 10.
-Each lab exam grade will be calculated with the coinciding major exam grade. - 11.
+Any radiographic image that would require repeating for diagnostic purposes will be given a zero (0). - 11.
+Each lab exam grade will be calculated with the coinciding major exam grade. - 12.
 According to SPC policy, the student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.